muasiq/grit/exampleSite/content/english/_index.md

     content: We provide 24h service for your convenience
   - name: Value For Money
     icon: fas fa-heart
-    content: You invest to make your system efficient, We ensure you earn more from your investment
+    content: You invest to make your system efficient, We ensure you save more than your investment
   - name: Cloud Support
     icon: fas fa-cloud